Bidding combinatorial games: The first fundamental theorem of bidding play

 \section{The first fundamental theorem of bidding play}

 Let us mention a couple of possibilities for discrete bidding and its tie-breaking marker.

-\begin{enumerate}[(i)] \item[(a)] a player who wins the bid decides who is the current player; \item[(b)] a player who wins the bid is the current player; \item the marker alternates between the players; \item the marker owner may include it in the bid; \item the marker stays with one of the players; \item the marker shifts owner, if and only if it has been used to resolve equal bids. \item if the marker owner wins the bid, the marker gets transferred. \end{enumerate}
+\begin{enumerate}[(i)] \item[(a)] a player who wins the bid decides who is the current player; \item[(b)] a player who wins the bid is the current player; \item the marker alternates between the players; \item the marker holder may include it in the bid; \item the marker stays with one of the players; \item the marker holder shifts if and only if it has been used to resolve a tie. \item if the marker holder wins the bid, the marker gets transferred. \end{enumerate}